 When Everything Has a Place, It’s Easier to Put Everything in its Place.

 Everything has a place.
 This is the number one organization tip.
 If you just abide by this rule, everything else will come easy when it comes to your disorganized home.
 So this means that every item in your home has a place, or home base that it belongs in.
+In this instance, for items that you rarely use such as christmas decorations, spare chairs and camping equipment, you may want to invest in outdoor storage buildings so that the valuable storage in the home can be used for every day items.
 The hair dryer is in the drawer in the bathroom.
 Books belong on the bookshelf.
 The trick is putting them back, and putting them back right after you have used them.
 One such clutter forming place is the kitchen.

 “The kitchen is the one room of the home that all family members use every day – yet so often it is one of the most inefficient rooms in the house.
 Who wants to cook when you can’t find what you need?
 Life in the kitchen is much easier when you can find what you’re looking for and you know what food is in the cupboard or the pantry!”